brianhouse/art_and_code/units/3_indeterminacy/lecture.md

   <img src="code/canvas_13.png" width=500 /><br />
 </p>

-One final thing.
 Notice how the rectangles and ellipses are interleaved.
 This is because for every iteration of our loop, the computer draws one rectangle and then one ellipse.
 What if we wanted all the rectangles drawn first?

 To do that, we use two separate loops (and we're very careful with indentation):